rubengardner/rpsls/README.md

 * A central and neutral territory that explains the outcome of each round

-* Five buttons permitting the user choose between the 5 weapons available
+* Five buttons permitting the user to choose between the 5 weapons available

-* A buttons with an "?" which displays a pop-up with an image showing who beats who.
+* A button with an "?" displays a pop-up with an image showing who beats who.

 Game section screenshot: